apache/flink/docs/content/docs/dev/datastream/fault-tolerance/state.md

  2. it is only available to specific operators that have as inputs a *broadcasted* stream and a *non-broadcasted* one, and
  3. such an operator can have *multiple broadcast states* with different names.

+**Notes:** Broadcast state is still not supported in Python DataStream API.

 {{< top >}}